-Fintech firms can also apply predictive analysis to marketing and branding campaigns.
-For instance, fintech organizations can use it to proactively evaluate the effectiveness of a branding strategy on the customer's mind.
+FinTech firms can also apply predictive analysis to marketing and branding campaigns.
+For instance, FinTech organizations can use it to proactively evaluate the effectiveness of a branding strategy on the customer's mind.

 Wealth Management Advisory

 Personalized asset and expense management advisory services are in high demand from customers.
-However, offering those services to lower net worth customers is not financially lucrative for the fintech companies, as they get their sales commission depending on their net worth.
+However, offering those services to lower net worth customers is not financially lucrative for the FinTech companies, as they get their sales commission depending on their net worth.
 Fortunately, artificial intelligence and machine learning have changed the situation completely.

-More importantly, users will also benefit from significantly reduced cost, processing time, and service charges.
+More importantly, users will also benefit from significantly reduced costs, processing time, and service charges.
 AI-driven smart wallets can learn from users’ spending behavior and generate real-time visual statistics to support their financial advice.

 By the way...

 Top Investment Management Software

 Choosing the top investment management software is not an easy task.
 There is a lot of efficient software available, each with its own price, deployment options, and features.See the full guide

 FinTech companies are increasingly turning to Artificial Intelligence as a powerful tool to transform the landscape.
 AI's ability to analyze data arrays, automate processes, and make intelligent and accurate predictions has revolutionized the way financial services are delivered.
 Here are some compelling reasons why embracing AI in FinTech is becoming essential for staying competitive and driving innovation.